Amy Schumer Tells R29 Why Being Famous Is Still Really Weird

 Advertisement

-Refinery29 spoke with Schumer about mothers, daughters, and how she cultivates her confidence:
+Refinery29 spoke with Schumer at the Snatched press day about mothers, daughters, and how she cultivates her confidence:

 What do you think mothers can teach their daughters about confidence?